titon/toolkit/docs/en/setup/getting-started.md

 ### Distribution Files ###

 Files found in the `dist` folder are minified and unminified files ready for production.
 These files are also available through [Bower](http://bower.io).
-These files include *all* plugins but not all features.
+These files include *all* modules but not all features.

 ```
 toolkit/